SBA Form 1368: What It Is & How To Fill It Out

 Section 2: Disaster Financial Forecast

 First, you’ll need to provide an estimate of the period of time until the business will be able to resume normal operations.
-Once you determine that, then proceed to the following:
+Once you determine that, proceed to the following:

 - Net sales: When projecting net sales, consider the first few weeks since the disaster and how that went.